Washington state's legislature convenes Monday. What's in store this year?

 - Oops!Something went wrong.Please try again later.

 Jan.
-5—Soon, more than a hundred politicians from all over Washington will walk into rooms with coastal rhododendrons and English dogwood flowers printed on the carpet.
+6—Soon, more than 100 politicians from all over Washington will walk into rooms with coastal rhododendrons and English dogwood flowers printed on the carpet.

 Those 147 people are elected members of the Washington state Legislature.
 On Monday, they will convene in Olympia to kick off this year's legislative session.